 Check out: WHAT TO CONTRIBUTE TO SWAG BAGS

 Do have swag bags as that seems to bring in tons of people. ~ Alanna of While She Was Dreaming

 This last one is a suggestion from me.
 I’ve met a lot of craft show vendors over the years, as a fellow vendor and as a craft show website owner and formed some great relationships.
-They’ve always felt comfortable enough to share their honest opinions and they’re well aware of craft show hosts that organize a great show but weather, events, etc. are out of their hands and when they don’t put the effort in to get people there.
+They’ve always felt comfortable enough to share their honest opinions and they’re well aware of craft show hosts that organize a great show but weather, events, etc. are out of their hands, and when they don’t put the effort in to get people there.

 They’re quite understanding if weather throws off a craft show’s results but if they feel the event was poorly organized and put on by someone who thought it would be a quick and easy way to make some money, they won’t be signing up for future events are are likely to warn other vendors about the host.

-Times are always changing and unfortunately it’s not enough to run a radio ad or place a billboard on a busy street.
-You should be working with local press to get featured on News stations, in the paper, on the radio, etc. People tune ads out but you have a better chance of being noticed if you get to have a conversation about your event with a radio/TV host or newspaper writer.
+Times are always changing and unfortunately, it’s not enough to run a radio ad or place a billboard on a busy street.
+You should be working with the local press to get featured on News stations, in the paper, on the radio, etc. People tune ads out but you have a better chance of being noticed if you get to have a conversation about your event with a radio/TV host or newspaper writer.

 Get creative with your marketing, know your target market and do more than you think you need to.
-You’ll never be upset if too many shopper show up but it’ll be a tough day if you didn’t get enough marketing in and shoppers don’t show up.
+You’ll never be upset if too many shoppers show up but it’ll be a tough day if you didn’t get enough marketing in and shoppers don’t show up.